MicroStrategy/rest-api-docs/docs/common-workflows/make-external-data-available/create-a-dataset-with-one-request/workflow-create-and-modify-a-dataset-with-one-request.md

 ---
-title: Workflow Sample - Create and Modify a Dataset with One Request
+title: Workflow sample - Create and modify a dataset with one request
-sidebar_label: Create and Modify a Dataset with One Request
+sidebar_label: Create and modify a dataset with one request
 description: The steps below illustrate the workflow for creating and modifying a dataset, using external data uploaded directly to the Intelligence Server.
 In this workflow, you create the dataset with one REST API request and you modify it with another single request.
 ---